lbrito1/blog/content/posts/2021-09-30-job_offers_pandemic.md

 ## What happened/is happening?

-Going back to the original question: did software-related job offers explode during the pandemic?
-My anecdata presented above points to an obvious Yes.
-Most articles discussing this question are just opinion pieces stating that engineering demand increased because digital services sharply expanded with the lockdowns.
-I couldn't find any hard data supporting these assumptions.
+Going back to the original question: what happened in 2021?
+Did software-related job offers explode during the pandemic?
+My anecdata points to an obvious Yes.
+Most articles discussing this question are just opinion pieces around the lines of "engineering demand increased because digital services sharply expanded with the lockdowns".
+I couldn't find any hard data supporting these assumptions (other than this personal analysis presented above).

 One of the major impacts of the pandemic, being forced to remote-only did have pretty obvious effects in non-US job markets.
-Before the pandemic, I suspect that many very competent people were hesitant to leave their jobs for strictly non-remote reasons: nice offices, work colleagues, local benefits like healthcare, maybe even specific labor laws regarding vacation time and so on.
+Before the pandemic, I suspect that many very competent people were hesitant to leave their jobs due to strictly non-remote perks: nice offices, work colleagues, local benefits like healthcare, maybe even specific labor laws regarding vacation time and so on.

 Remote jobs based in strong currency countries, especially the US, were already "a thing" long before the pandemic, but with remote work being mandatory rather than an option, local remote vs foreign remote boils down to a huge pay gap in most cases, with US-based software engineering salaries being hard to compete with anywhere else in the world.

 I'm very curious to see how this pans out for local software shops.
 These local companies are really bleeding talent leaving for stronger currencies; if these dynamics go on for too long, I can't see how most of them will last.

 ## Code

-[Here's the repo](https://github.com/lbrito1/linkedin-insights) with all the scripts needed to reproduce these results.
+[Here's the repo](https://github.com/lbrito1/LinkedIn-insights) with all the scripts needed to reproduce these results.